bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Additionally, the `#[derive(SystemParam)]` macro has received a host of miscellaneous usability improvements:

-* **Flexibility**: you are no longer forced to declare lifetimes you don't use.
+* **More Flexible**: you are no longer forced to declare lifetimes you don't use.
 Tuple structs are now allowed, and const generics don't break things.
-* **Encapsulation**: a long-standing bug has been fixed that leaked the types of private fields.
+* **Encapsulated**: a long-standing bug has been fixed that leaked the types of private fields.
 Now, `SystemParam`s can properly encapsulate private world data.
 * **Limitless**: the 16-field limit has been lifted, so you can make your params as ridiculously complex as you want.
 This is most useful for generated code.

 ## Deferred World Mutations